ImaledoShalom101/Terminal-scape/README.md

 There are so many super backend modules out there that can retrieve big data, perform complex calculations, and even finally get you a date. 😜

-How many modules can get your mind off code bugs during your screentime?
+However, how many modules can get your mind off code bugs during your screentime?

 Terminal-scape is about to be the **\#1** on the list!